The following information is for Transportation Vendors.

 - Additionally, the exterior of each vehicle must be washed at least weekly and must be maintained in as clean a conditional as possible, weather and other conditions permitting.

-Please adhere to all of the guidelines above and remain vigilant in this time of heightened public awareness.
+- It is imperative to adhere to all of the guidelines above and remain vigilant in this time of heightened public awareness.
 Buses should be disinfected with a CDC approved anti-viral for coronavirus.